 A depressed parrot will likely stop talking, especially if it feels ignored.

 Parrots thrive when given attention and enrichment.
 If a parrot lacks one or both, it’ll become bored, sad, or depressed.
-If you rarely interact with the parrot, it may stop talking.
+If you rarely interact, a parrot may stop talking.

 Parrots grieve, so losing a family member could trigger grief and sadness, especially if closely bonded.